 Business Real Property into a SMSF

-If a property you own is used for business purposes, then you may be able to sell or transfer it into a self-managed super fund.
+If a property you own is used for business purposes, then you may be able to sell or transfer it into your self-managed super fund.
 You may decide to contribute the asset into your super fund as a non-cash concessional or non-concessional contribution.
 Non-cash contributions are known as in-specie contributions.

 You must consider a range of issues, including;

 - whether the super fund can afford to purchase the property although you may be able to set up a specific limited recourse borrowing if there is not enough money available in the fund

 - whether you can afford to transfer the property as a contribution (subject to restrictions with concessional and non-concessional cap limits)

 - whether capital gains tax will be payable by the member on the transfer